-Tempe, Arizona is a bustling college city (home of Arizona State University), located just outside of Phoenix.
+Looking for things to do with kids in Tempe?
+Well, we have you covered.
+Tempe, Arizona, is a bustling college city (home of Arizona State University) located just outside of Phoenix.

 This southwestern American city offers a bevy of options for traveling families: from outdoor adventures and natural wonders to attractions of historical and cultural significance to the local Native American people.

-Here’s a quick list of fun things your family can enjoy in Tempe.
+Here’s a list of fun things to do in Tempe with kids:

 Hall of Flame Fire Museum